VaidhyaMegha/clinicaltrials-etl/README.md

 Ideas
 -----
 - aact inspired project for data.gov.in to use RSS Feeds from data.gov.in and use it to generate jsons (and postgreSQL database?)
+- aact inspired project for ctri.nic.in and use it to generate jsons (and postgreSQL database?)
 - OCR and CV based mobile app on BYOD for tabulating blood bank repositories
     - Incentive for hospitals - free, easy access through apps, analytics
+- Ontology for data.gov.in

 Key Terms
 ---------